Recent changes and updates by Google have led many to declare that search engine optimization is dead.

 Create interesting posts, preferably accompanied by appealing photos or short videos, on a daily basis.

 Create special, discounts and giveaways.
 Share interesting information about your products and stories from customers.
-Ask your clients to write reviews and post them on review websites such as Epinions and Yelp.
+Ask your clients to write reviews and post them on review websites.

 Each time your business name is mentioned in a positive and organic way, this creates a type of ‘online fingerprint’.
 Search engines notice such positive fingerprints and will take them into consideration when deciding which websites should be prominently featured for relevant searches.